MarthGimenzo/fleetwoodmacwebsite/README.md

 5. Potential fans want to learn about the band and their identity;
     1. When clicked on the 'The Band' button ath the top of the page the browser will scroll to the 'The Band' section.
     2. The section will provide the user with information about the band.
+    3. When in desktop mode, the user will see pictures of the bandmembers of Fleetwood Mac.
+Viewing these photo's on smaller devices will lower the quality of the user experience.
+Therefore they will not be visible on smaller devices.
 6. Potential fans want to see and hear clips from the back catalog of the band;
     1. When clicked on the 'media' button at the top of the page the browser will scroll to the 'media' section.
     2. The user will immediately see an embedded YouTube movie containing music from Fleetwood Mac's newest album: '50 Years Don't Stop Fleetwood Mac'.